BY HARRIET FRAAD | SEPTEMBER 8, 2017

 The marketing agents for giant gun corporations had the brilliant idea of marketing guns as emblems of manhood and proof of Second Amendment rights, at a point when male gender provider roles are challenged by low wages, and their basic rights are challenged by corporate dominion over America.
 Manhood and rights assertions are certainly smarter advertisements than “Buy guns.
 Make us rich."
 The NRA lobby abets the daily slaughter.

 Mass murder is a uniquely frequent American specialty.
 It involves killing and wounding several people who are strangers.
-It does not count the many men who kill their families, girlfriends, etc. every week.
+It does not count the many men who shoot their families, girlfriends, etc. to death every week.
 The US had 30 mass killings in September 2017.
 In that month, no other wealthy industrialized nation had a mass killing.
 We had 30!
 The killers were all American men who were either disappointed from heartbreak, fired from work, or both.
 Gun violence was their way to reclaim their manhood in a blaze of murderous glory.
 Gun manufacturers are richer for it.
 These murders began under Reagan in the 1980s when inequality had its presidential champion and corporations were boosted over the rest of us through lower taxes and anti-union drives.
 They are a symptom of American inequality and corporate capitalist domination.

 Lack of trust